somedumstuff/reader/README.md

-# Reader app - A RSS reader for android app.
+# Reader app - A RSS reader for android.

 |Contributor|Role|
 |----|-----|